'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 Wonderful!!!
 I think it would be cool to see these billboards all over Washington DC.
 Maybe some of the partisans that are keeping our government from tackling the problems we ALL face would be inspired...
 One can hope. :)

-Mark B. almost 3 years ago from Chagrin Falls, OH
+Mark B. about 3 years ago from Chagrin Falls, OH

 I think they had a lot of courage to help her to win.
 I also think that it was sad that she had stop her career because she hurt her leg.